vanus-labs/docs/content/vanus-connect/connector-guides/source/aws-s3/setup.md

 ### Step 3: Config your connection

-To obtain S3 Bucket events using the S3 source connector in Vanus Cloud, follow these steps:
+To obtain S3 Bucket events using the S3 source connector in Vanus Connect, follow these steps:

 1. Write a connection name without any spaces.
    ![img.png](images/19.png)
-2. Enter your `Access Key` and `Secret Key` in Vanus Cloud.
+2. Enter your `Access Key` and `Secret Key` in Vanus Connect.
    ![img.png](images/20.png)
 3. Now let go back to AWS under the [Amazon S3 service](https://s3.console.aws.amazon.com/s3/buckets).
    ![img_1.png](images/21.png)
 4. At this point you can either **Create a new bucket** or **select a existent bucket**.
 ![](images/22.png)
-5. Once selected or created go to your bucket property and copy and paste the **ARN** to Vanus Cloud.
+5. Once selected or created go to your bucket property and copy and paste the **ARN** to Vanus Connect.
    ![img_2.png](images/23.png)
 6. Specify the kind of event you want to receive from the list
    ![img_3.png](images/24.png)